Geo-Web-Project/specs/contracts/GeoWebParcel.md

 A single path element of length 256 bits can represent up to 64 paths while only needing a single `SSTORE` EVM operation.

-A parcel made up of 65 geohashes can be stored using just two storage slots and two `SSTORE` operations.
-With a precision of 9 digits, 65 geohashes make up approximately 325 square meters.

-### Geohash Availability Index
+### Coordinate Availability Index

-The smart contract stores an index about which geohashes belong to existing parcels.
+The smart contract stores an index about which coordinates belong to existing parcels.
 This is used to ensure no parcels being minted overlap with existing parcels.

-At a minimum, the contract only needs to store a single bit for each geohash, where `0` means the geohash is available an `1` means it is not available.
+At a minimum, the contract only needs to store a single bit for each coordinate, where `0` means the coordinate is available and `1` means it is not available.

-In order to efficiently pack these bits, the availability of 256 geohashes is packed into a single slot.
-With a precision of 9 digits, a geohash makes up 45 bits.
-The 37 most significant bits are used as the key, while the 8 least significant bits are used as the index into the `uint256` value.
+In order to efficiently pack these bits, the availability of 256 coordinates is packed into a single slot or EVM word.
+These words make up another coordinate system that divides the `GeoWebCoordinate` system into a grid of size (2^24 / 16) by (2^23 / 16).
+Each word in this grid maps to a nested grid of 16x16 `GeoWebCoordinate` for a total of 256 coordinates in each word.

+The local coordinate of a `GeoWebCoordinate` in a 16x16 word is used to calculate an index from 0 to 255.
+This index represents the bit position in the word that stores the availability of that coordinate.

 ```
-mapping (uint256 => uint256) geohashAvailabilityIndex;
+((WordCoord_x => (WordCoord_y => Word))
+mapping(uint256 => mapping(uint256 => uint256)) availabilityIndex;
 ```

 ### Minting a Parcel

 Some external account is given authority to mint parcels.
 This account is the [GeoWebAdmin](./GeoWebAdmin.md) contract.

-Minting requires on input a `LandParcel` struct.
+Minting requires on input a base coordinate and path.

-Starting from the base geohash the path is followed, with each geohash along the way:
+Starting from the base coordinate the path is followed, with each coordinate along the way:

 - If belongs to existing parcel, revert
-- Mark geohash as not available
+- Mark coordinate as not available

 This is a concise way of ensuring a land parcel is contiguous and never overlaps with other parcels.
 It is up to the minter ([GeoWebAdmin](./GeoWebAdmin.md)) to enforce additional authorization around when minting can occur.
-For example, nobody should be able to mint land with geohashes belonging to other parcels that are not expired or in auction.
+For example, nobody should be able to mint land that is not expired or in auction.

 ```
-function mintLandParcel(LandParcel memory parcel) external onlyMinter;
+function mintLandParcel(uint64 baseCoordinate, uint256[] calldata path) external onlyMinter;
 ```

 ### Burning a Parcel

 Some external account is given authority to burn parcels.
 This account is the [GeoWebAdmin](./GeoWebAdmin.md) contract.

-Burning requires on input a `LandParcel` struct.
+Burning requires on input a `LandParcel` identifier.

-Starting from the base geohash the path is followed, with each geohash along the way:
+Starting from the base coordinate the path is followed, with each coordinate along the way:

-- Mark geohash as available
+- Mark coordinate as available

 ```
-function burnLandParcel(LandParcel memory parcel) external onlyBurner;
+function burnLandParcel(uint256 id) external onlyBurner;
 ```
 ---